VoiceCode/visual-studio-code-voicecode/README.md

 # Visual Studio Code / VoiceCode Integration Package

-This package integrates [VoiceCode](http://voicecode.io) with [Visual Studio Code](code.visualstudio.com)
+This is a [Visual Studio Code](code.visualstudio.com) package/plugin that lets [VoiceCode](http://voicecode.io) control Visual Studio Code

-This integration is needed because many VoiceCode voice commands are more sophisticated than simply pressing keys.
-For example, a command like "select next curly brace" or "select lines 10 through 15".
+This integration is needed because many VoiceCode voice commands are more sophisticated than simply pressing keys or clicking the mouse.
+For example, a command that *selects the next curly brace*, or a command that *extends the current selection(s) forward until the next comma*, etc.

 ## Setup